aroberge/friendly-traceback-docs/docs/source/what.rst

-You see ``UnboundLocalError``, and have no idea what it might mean, in spite of the hint provided by Friendly-traceback.
+You see ``UnboundLocalError``, and have no idea what it might mean, in spite of the hint provided by Friendly.
-Rather than heading to StackOverflow to ask a question and have it immediately closed as being a duplicate, you simply ask ``what()`` and Friendly-traceback tries to help you.
+Rather than heading to StackOverflow to ask a question and have it immediately closed as being a duplicate, you simply ask ``what()`` and Friendly tries to help you.

 .. image:: images/greet_what_2.png
    :scale: 60 %